KDE/syntax-highlighting/README.md

 * auto completion
 * spell checking
 * user interface for configuration
-* management of text buffers or doucments
+* management of text buffers or documents

 If you need any of this, check out KTextEditor.